We finally did it.

 But sticking with the disciplines outlined above over the long haul is really hard.
 We were struggling to be as intense as we wanted with paying off our house.

 So about 3 years ago I randomly got a new boss at work.
-New Boss was a new manager, and let’s just say we didn’t gel.
+She was a new manager, and let’s just say we didn’t gel.

 I had 3 equally frustrated co-workers that quit within a month.

-I thought maybe I needed to start looking for another job somewhere else in the company.
+I thought maybe I needed to start looking for another job somewhere else too.
 But there wasn’t anything else I was really qualified for or passionate about.

 I really wanted to pursue something outside the corporate world.
 I was tired of dealing with idiots and surely all the idiots were inside corporate jobs, right?
 (It made perfect sense at the time.)